Contrast-Security-OSS/docs/content/developer/sdk/java/GradlePlugin.md

 }

 ```
-* Once username, apiKey, serviceKey, apiUrl, and orgUuid have been configured we can install the contrast jar file by calling the `contrastInstall` task.
-This will install **contrast.jar** within the projects build directory.
+* Once username, apiKey, serviceKey, apiUrl, and orgUuid have been configured we can install the Contrast jar file by calling the `contrastInstall` task.
+This will install **contrast.jar** within the project's build directory.

 ```
 cd path/to/Contrast-Sample-Gradle-Application
 gradle build -x test contrastInstall
 ```

-* The next step is to run the application with the java agent.
+* The next step is to run the application with the Java agent.
 ```
 cd path/to/Contrast-Sample-Gradle-Application/build
 java -javaagent:contrast.jar -Dcontrast.appname=mytestapp -Dcontrast.server=mytestserver -jar libs/Contrast-Sample-Gradle-Application-0.0.1-SNAPSHOT.jar
 ```

-* After executing the above code the server will start.
+* After executing the above code, the server will start.
 At this point we want to check that the application is running at localhost:8080 and that the application shows up in TeamServer.

-* In your TeamServer verify that the application with the appname specified in the command above shows up.
+* In TeamServer, verify that the application with the appname specified in the command above shows up.
-* In the Contrast-Sample-Gradle-Application projects build.gradle we will now edit the contrastConfiguration to specify the appName and serverName that we specified as options with the Java agent in the previous step.
+* In the Contrast-Sample-Gradle-Application project's *build.gradle* we will now edit the contrastConfiguration to specify the appName and serverName that we specified as options with the Java agent in the previous step.
 ```
 contrastConfiguration {
     username = "alreadySetup"